 Waiting in Jagatsukh while hitchhiking from Rumsu Village to Vashist

-12 km away from Manali, Jagatsukh justifies its inherent meaning, ‘the peace of the world’.
+12 km away, Jagatsukh justifies its meaning, ‘the peace of the world’.
 Not a ruckus from the tourists, not a care of the nearby overcrowded overhyped Manali, Jagatsukh, I am glad you came my way!

 Hiking, then the next three hitchhiking rides (hitchhiking from Hallan to Chaki on the floor of a Maruti with no seats, a private cab lift till Haripur, a local’s car lift till Jagatsukh, and finally a nice guy from Delhi dropped me off in Vashisht).
 In between, I explored Jagatsukh on foot, with the curious local kids more curious about me and my backpack.

-How to Reach Jagatsukh – Buses from Manali to Naggar can drop you off in this offbeat place near Manali, Jagatsukh.
+How to Reach Jagatsukh – Buses from Manali to Naggar can drop you off in Jagatsukh.

 Surrounded by sandstone temples, Vashisht Baths are two hot springs deputed to men and women, separately.
 Vashisht Temple, one of the oldest in Vashisht, is a reputed realm of attraction, visited by hundreds of devotees every day.
 Mythologically believed to have the medicinal prowess to cure complicated maladies, skin disease to be precise, the hot springs in Vashisht are the believers’ guide to paradise.
 Even the non-believers can live the thrill of skinny-dipping in the hot sulphuric springs!
 (Yeah, that will stay with me forever)